 The Pacific Crest Trail Association posted news of the reduced closure on its website, and provided an alternate route of 21.5 miles to reach Canada.

-The Pasayten Wilderness fires are among many that are prompting closures of PCT sections in California and Washington, with smoke shrouding thru-hikers in a haze.
+The fire burning in the Pasayten Wilderness is among many that are prompting closures of PCT sections in California and Washington, with smoke shrouding thru-hikers in a haze.

 “The smoke is getting kind of bad, ruining the views, and maybe our lungs?”
 NOBO thru-hiker Smokebeard posted on his Trek blog.